Brice150/PERFORMAX/README.md

 - Login with failure animation for bad credentials
 - Logout is available on menu once logged in

-### Programs
+### Workouts

-- View your programs
+- View your workouts
-- Add, modify or delete a program
+- Add, modify or delete a workout

 ### Progress